AtmoFX/bigint/documentation/fibonacci.md

 - Even if the matrix exponantiation algorithm could be modified to calculate consecutive values with the same algorithmic complexity as the iterative algorithm, it would still be slower.<br/>
 Indeed, the iterative algorithm, knowing $f_{n-2}$ and $f_{n-1}$, can output $f_n$ in a single addition.
 This is faster than anything achievable with matrices.

+### End-to-end calculation

+Getting the results consists in linking the matrix exponantiation algorithm to the iterative algorithm.
+To get consecutive Fibonacci numbers from index $m$ to index $n$:

+1. Apply the matrix exponantiation algorithm to get values from index $m$ to $m + k$.
+This is done by calculating $\mathscr{F}^k_{m+1}$.
+2. If $m + k \geq n$, discard the unnecessary values, if any, and stop.<br/>
+Otherwise, apply the iterative algorithm, using the Fibonacci numbers obtained at step 1 to kick it off.

+In practice, the matrix exponantiation algorithm is called only if the index of the first Fibonacci number that must be returned is high enough.
+For small values, the benefit-to-cost of the exponantiation is in favor of the iterative function.

 ### Iterations

+The principle of this loop is to calculate consecutive values of the Fibonacci sequence, by performing sum of the previous, already calculated numbers.<br/>
+The corresponding function is called last but as it is much simpler, we will describe it first.

 #### Inputs